 A child custody dispute can be one of the most emotional experience of a parent’s life.
 Therefore, gaining as much knowledge, advice, and support can make significant differences in your child custody case.
-Therefore, your Pensacola Child Custody Attorney has provided a number of tips for you to consider and implement into your approach regarding your personal child custody case.
+Therefore, your attorney has provided a number of tips for you to consider and implement into your approach regarding your personal child custody case.

 Do Not Involve Your Child.
 During a child custody dispute, it is common for parents to vent to their children, especially if they are older.
 However, this can cause a great deal of harm to your case and the relationship between the child and parent.
 If you tell your child negative aspects of the action and their parent, it can in turn result in what is called parental alienation.
 If found guilty of parental alienation, your custody rights may be severely restricted.
 Your children are not therapists, and are innocent bystanders to the dispute between you and your partner.
 Keeping them outside of the arguments and not using them as pawns or messengers allows them to remain in the child role and freely enjoy each parent equally without fear or encouragement otherwise.

 Child custody cases are very unique experiences and should be treated as such.
-Therefore, even with the helpful foregoing overall tips it will be important to consult with a Pensacola Child Custody Attorney.
+Therefore, even with the helpful foregoing overall tips it will be important to consult with a lawyer.
 An attorney will be able to assess your specific case and provide more specialized information for you regarding your matter.
-Therefore, we encourage you to consult with an experienced Pensacola Child Custody Attorney to protect your rights and your child in these actions.
+Therefore, we encourage you to consult with an experienced attorney to protect your rights and your child in these actions.

 Speaking to an attorney at our Orlando, Panama City, Pensacola, Fort Walton Beach, or Tallahassee office is free of charge, and we accept calls 24 hours a day, 7 days a week.
 Contact us at (800) 822-5170 or complete an online contact form to get in touch with a member of our team today.